 Serving: 1Calories: 198kcalCarbohydrates: 32gProtein: 1gFat: 8gSaturated Fat: 5gPolyunsaturated Fat: 0.3gMonounsaturated Fat: 2gTrans Fat: 0.2gCholesterol: 17mgSodium: 16mgPotassium: 50mgFiber: 0.03gSugar: 30gVitamin A: 138IUVitamin C: 0.2mgCalcium: 36mgIron: 0.1mg

-Thank you for stopping by the One Hot Oven blog.
-Please leave a comment to say Hello or just let me know what you are baking these days, I always love hearing from fellow bakers.
-Have any questions or just want to chat about the recipe?
-My contact information is on my about page, and I’ll be happy to help.
+Please leave a comment to say hello or tell me what you are baking; I always love hearing from fellow bakers.
+Do you have any questions or want to chat about the recipe?
+Please visit my About page for information, and I’ll be happy to help!

-About Jere'
+About Jere’ Cassidy

 From learning to cook on a farm in Indiana to culinary school in California, my passion for food is never-ending.
-Turning on my oven to bake something for friends and family is my happy place, and I am glad to be here at One Hot Oven sharing both sweet and savory family-friendly recipes for your cooking and baking inspiration.
+Turning on my oven to bake something for friends and family is my happy place.
+I am glad to be sharing sweet and savory family-friendly recipes for your cooking and baking inspiration.

 One Hot Oven Logo.

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *